betoolhamad/Using-Slam-map-to-launch-navigation/README.md

 <h2>2D Navigation Goal :</h2>
 Here we should set the destination of the robot, using the 2D navigation goal button via determining the green arrow at the specific destination we want the robot to go to it.
 Which the start point of the arrow represents the x, y points and the end of the arrow represents the orientation.
-After that, the TurtulBot3 will move.    <br></br>
+After we do that, the TurtulBot3 will move.    <br></br>

 The final result will be :